stravalib/stravalib/docs/get-started/overview.rst

 These limits
 are not fixed but depend on the "size" of client app.
 Strava _may_ chose to adjust rate limits for apps as they grow.
 [Learn more about rate limits here.](https://developers.strava.com/docs/rate-limits/)

-When initializing a Client instance, the default rate limiter allows requests until the short - or daily limits are reached, after which it will wait until the end of the 15-minute or day period.
+When initializing a `stravalib.Client` instance, the default rate limiter allows requests until the short - or daily limits are reached.
+Once limits are reached. the client object will wait until the end of the 15-minute or day period.

 In case you want to configure the limiter to throttle requests (i.e., making sure